VTQuantMethodsEEB/K.Slack/README.md

 #I used linear models to determine if environmental dissolved oxygen had an influence on baseline hematocrit levels.
 I checked the assumptions by running diagnostic tests using the residuals to evaluate heteroscedasticity, normality, and leverage points.
 I then plotted the relationship using ggplot2.

+##Week 8##
+#code:week7and8_KateySlack.R

+#data:20_21Waterandblood.csv

+#I developed linear models with multiple variables to determine significant relationships between blood metrics and season.
+I then developed additive models to evaluate if nesting status influenced blood metrics in addition to seasonal effects.
+I then made an interactive model to see if the change in hematocrit between T0 and T60 depended on mass and presence of open wounds.
+I plotted my additive model using the predict function.
+However, I kept getting errors when I tried using the predict function for the interactive model.
+While my code would not run, I still included the code I would have used to plot the interactive model.